santacsj/basicassembler64/README.md

 ### Error Codes

-The Assembler will stop on errors and print the affected line and one of the following error codes.
+The Assembler will stop on errors and print the affected line number and one of the following error codes:
 ```
 1 	No * found at the start of the file
 2 	Unknown mnemonic